 Even if two whole eggs weigh the same, what’s on the inside could differ because of the weight/thickness of the shells.

 There are lots of inexpensive kitchen scales that one can purchase.
-The one that I use only cost $14.
-It is super accurate and I use it all the time!
+The one that I use only costs around $10.
+It is super accurate, and I use it all the time!

-When putting my recipes together, I consistently follow Julia Child’s recommendation of 1 cup of flour equals 5 ounces.
+When putting my recipes together, I consistently follow Julia Child’s recommendation that 1 cup of flour equals 5 ounces.

 An added benefit of weighing all of the ingredients is that there are no measuring cups/spoons to clean up!

-Because of the importance that I place on weighing the ingredients, I started by placing the pan of the bread machine on the kitchen scale and zeroing it out.
-Then I added the eggs and enough water to equal the desired weight of the eggs plus water.
+Because of the importance of weighing the ingredients, I started by placing the bread machine pan on the kitchen scale and zeroing it out.
+Then, I added the eggs and enough water to equal the desired weight of the eggs plus water.
 After breaking up the egg yolk with a small spoon, I zeroed the scale and added the olive oil, again by weight.
-Then, I zeroed the scale again and added the honey by weight.
+Next, I added the sugar and the Kosher salt.

-After that, I added the remaining ingredients that I had weighed, ending with the yeast on the top.
-I set the bread machine to the whole wheat cycle, pressed start and walked away.
+After that, I added the remaining ingredients I had weighed, ending with the yeast on the top.
+I set the bread machine to the whole wheat cycle, pressed start, and walked away.

 It used to be that the Master Taste Tester’s favorite bread was my Bran Bread.
 However, because of its overall rounded flavor and consistency, he much prefers this 10-Grain Whole Wheat Bread.
 Yum!